 If you demonstrate the ability to apply for jobs in America while overseas, it’s worthwhile to file a claim and go through an appeals process, if necessary.
 With some evidence showing you’ll still be able to pursue some form of employment in America, the appeals clerk might approve your request.

 Once you start receiving your unemployment benefits, it’s important to maintain your eligibility so you will continue to get your monthly unemployment check.
 The state where you file for unemployment will have its own criteria to continue receiving your benefits.
 This could include tracking your attempts at finding a new job through:

 - Interviews completed

-Each state also has its own documentation requirements, so be sure to keep track of your job searching and properly report your progress.
+Each state also has its own documentation requirements, so keep track of your job searching and properly report your progress.

-Losing a job can be difficult.
+Losing a job due to PCS can be tough.
 Moving to a new place can be draining.
 An unemployment check probably won’t make the move easier, but it can help reduce financial stress at a time when you already have enough to think about.